vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 When _direct capture_ is activated, all payment reservations will instantly be captured.
 This is intended for situations where the product or service is immediately provided to the customer, e.g. digital services.

+When doing _direct capture_ Vipps is responsible for the customer receiving the purchased product.
-_Direct capture_ requires additional compliance checks.
-To request this, please [contact us](https://www.vipps.no/bedrift/kontakt-oss).
+Because of this, _direct capture_ requires additional compliance checks, and the following requirements apply:
+* The merchant must have an annual revenue of more than 10 million NOK
+* The merchant must have a Key Account Manager (KAM) in Vipps
+* The merchant must have a partner that is responsible for the Vipps integration

+To request _direct capture_, please contact your KAM.

 See also: [Regular eCommerce payments](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#regular-ecommerce-payments).